-\textit{Waiting Costs}---Our results for child waiting costs (Figures \ref{fig:waitingcosts-bias} and \ref{fig:waitingcosts-var} in Appendix D) imposed on the child welfare system mirror the placement results as more placements mechanically implies less waiting.
-The gap tends to widen between sequential DA and our patience-free mechanisms over time because the stock of unplaced children increases more quickly under sequential DA.
+\textit{Waiting Costs}---Our results for child waiting costs (Figure \ref{fig:waitingcosts} in Appendix B) imposed on the child welfare system mirror the placement results as more placements mechanically implies less waiting.
+The gap tends to widen over time because the stock of unplaced children increases more quickly under SDA and decentralization.
 There is a natural limit to the increase in the gap as children eventually age out of the child welfare system which we do not capture in our model and figures.